SpacehuhnTech/WiFiDuck/README.md

 (default SSID and password is `wifiduck`).
 In Arduino under `Tools` > `Port` you should now see a network port.
 Select it and press `Upload`.

+**Note:** It can take a minute until the device is ready.
+After the initial flashing, the ESP8266 has to format its memory.

+If you connected a RGB LED:
+* Blue LED = Connection working
+* Green LED = Device ready

 ### Unbrick Atmega32u4